pinebud77/myetrade_django/README.md

 Django-based MyEtrade
 =====================

-This is personal test for Django + my trading code
+This is personal test for Django + my trading code.

 ToDO :
 * show the buy/sell log